 Course Load Requirements for Full-Time Students Holding an Assistantship or Fellowship

 A student must be classified as full-time to be eligible to hold an assistantship or fellowship.
 Students holding a teaching assistantship, a research assistantship, a graduate assistantship, or a tuition scholarship must register for at least 6 credit hours of graduate-level courses each fall and spring semester to meet full-time status.
 (Note: Some programs may require students to be registered in more than six credits.)
 Students holding a fellowship must register for at least 9 credit hours of graduate-level courses each fall and spring semester to meet full-time status.
 These graduate-level courses must be taken for credit and must be maintained throughout the semester.
 Listener or undergraduate-level courses may be taken in addition to the minimum of 6 or 9 hours of graduate-level courses in each semester that the student is on contract.
-Students on contract in fall or spring semester who are completing a thesis or a dissertation and who have not submitted it to the Office of Graduate and Professional Education may register in sustaining statust to meet full-time status.
+Students on contract in fall or spring semester who are completing a thesis or a dissertation and who have not submitted it to the Graduate College may register in sustaining status to meet full-time status.

 Credit for 400-level Courses

 Some 400-level courses may be completed for graduate credit if the graduate student does additional work.
 Students must register for the course at the graduate level using the departmental number of 666.
 For example, a graduate student who attends PSYC 425 and fulfills additional graduate level requirements to earn graduate credit should register for PSYC 666, not PSYC 425.
 The student may process a titling form for the 666 numbered course.